 - Your practitioner will then adjust and anchor the cog thread into place and pull out the cannula.

 - They’ll finish by cutting the thread and making sure it’s secure in place.

-You’ll be free to go home shortly after the procedure and usually be given an aftercare leaflet and some patients even go straight back to work.
+Shortly after the procedure, you will be free to go home.
+Usually, the dentist will provide you with an aftercare leaflet, and some patients even go straight back to work.